Deadbeast077/RockPaperScissors-Bot/README.md

 ### Multiplayer Warfare
 1. Add the bot to a Telegram group with your friends
 2. Create a new game with `/multiplayer`
-3. Have your friends join with `/join`
+3. Have your friends join with `/join` (game starts automatically when a second player joins)
-4. When everyone is ready, start the battle with `/start_game` (creator only)
+4. Each player will receive a private message to place bets and make their choices
-5. Each player will receive a private message to make their choice
+5. Results will be announced in the group chat with epic details and prize distributions!
-6. Results will be announced in the group chat with epic details!
+6. Check your updated stats and wallet with `/stats` and `/wallet`
-7. Check your updated stats with `/stats`
+7. Games automatically time out after 3 minutes if no one joins

 ## 🧙‍♂️ Customize Your Legend